BREAKING: Federal Govt To Deploy Tucano Jets Against Terrorists, Bandits - Malami

-The federal government has secured clearance to deploy the Super Tucano fighter jets against bandits and terrorists in the country.
+The federal government has secured clearance to deloy the Super Tucano fighter jets against bandits and terrorists in the country.

 Last year, the Federal Government took delivery of the fighter jets after many months of delay.